 Color Mixing for Artists

 The first step to watercolor painting is mixing colors.
-Learn a system for combining colors consistently so you can eliminate frustrating trial and error.
-Lots of exercises, demonstrations and discussion will show you how to achieve the broadest possible spectrum.
+Learn a system for combining colors consistently to eliminate frustrating trial and error.
+Exercises, demonstrations and discussion will show you how to achieve the broadest possible spectrum.
 Learn about paint properties and important information about choosing pigments.
 Practice mixing colors to match a variety of plant material.
 You’ll gain confidence and skills to improve all of your color work.
+Fee: $192 member, $245 non-member.
+No prerequisites.

 Instructor: Constance Sayas